Private ski lessons and kids’ group lessons

 A full day private lesson can be a fantastic kickstarter for your skiing.
 As a beginner, the first lesson can be tough on the legs, so it’s worth taking a few breaks throughout the day to keep yourself energised.
 It is entirely possible that by the end of the day you will have a good grasp of stopping on your skis and maybe turning too.

 Skiing is an extreme sport, so it’s best to start in the right area on the mountain and know a little about the equipment to make the best use of it.
-Although it’s possible to muddle through these first steps without an instructor, it’s certainly not easy.
+To make good progress, you really do need lessons.
+Although it’s possible to muddle through these first steps without an instructor, it’s certainly not easy, and it can lead to unnecessary injury.
 Bad habits picked up along the way can have a knock-on effect later on, and they can be challenging to unpick later in the process.

 Of course!
 It doesn’t matter what age you are or what experience you have.
 Everyone can learn to ski.
 It may take longer for some than others, but with the right guidance, anything is possible.
 We run many programmes that cater for all ages.
-We also teach sessions for adaptive skiers too so there’s no need to feel held back when you get onto snow for the first time.
+We also teach sessions for adaptive skiers too, who are less able, so there’s no need to feel held back when you get onto snow for the first time.